 The Design Museum Brussels is engaged since 2015 into plastic design with its collection “The Plastic Design Collection” - in which Charlie is permanently featured.
 It has the purpose to explore the impact of the design on society and community, through common items.

-Chair is the most ordinary object through which every designer challenges themselves at least once in their working life.
+A chair is the most ordinary object through which every designer challenges themselves at least once in their working life.
 As human needs change, chairs evolve to meet new standards for a more comfortable sitting.
 That is why chairs are so important to explain the history of design.

 ecoBirdy’s Charlie Chair was chosen for the exhibition thanks to its unique qualities and manufacturing process, that aim to provide a solution to plastic waste.
 During all the design’s eras, plastic has always been used to imitate glass or wood, but Charlie Chair is a statement that values this material and encourages to recycle, overcoming Modernism and Post-modernism.